 Mr. Cavanaugh is an elected Fellow of the American College of Trial Lawyers.
-He was named the Best Lawyers® 2015 Litigation - Antitrust “Lawyer of the Year” in New York City.
-He is also recognized in Chambers USA and Euromoney Institutional Investor PLC’s Benchmark: America's Leading Litigation Firms and Attorneys.
+He was recognized as one of the “Top 10 Practitioners” nationally in the area of Antitrust in Benchmark Litigation’s 2017 guide, and was named the Best Lawyers® 2015 Litigation - Antitrust “Lawyer of the Year” in New York City.
+He is also recognized in Chambers USA.

 With respect to his antitrust work, clients quoted in Benchmark have called Mr. Cavanaugh “one of the best antitrust lawyers to be found anywhere.”
 One stated that, “Bill has an amazing depth of experience and knowledge in antitrust.
 From a counselling perspective, he is able to give quick guidance and recommendations, which many attorneys are hesitant to do.”
 Chambers USA noted that his, “antitrust practice covers a broad spectrum of industries, including pharmaceuticals and financial services.
 Sources are quick to highlight his ‘big trial record’ and agency experience as particular strengths.”